KONG Classic Dog Toy (Large)

 Size Appropriateness

-The Bulldog at 40-50 lbs needs products specifically sized for their medium frame.
-We only recommend products available in the correct size range.
+The Bulldog at 40-50 lbs needs products sized for their medium frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 Variety

-We evaluate this factor specifically for Bulldog dogs, considering their medium size, low energy level, and short smooth coat.
+I evaluate this factor specifically for Bulldog dogs, accounting for their medium size, low energy level, and short smooth coat.

 Read reviews from other Bulldog owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Bulldog owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Bulldog" within the review section.
+Filter Amazon reviews by searching "Bulldog" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations